ianyepan/ianyepan.github.io/_tabs/about.md

 programming stuff and nerdy things I'm interested in.

-I am an incoming computer science graduate student at Columbia University, having recently graduated from CUHK with a major in Computer Science and minor in Finance.
+I am an incoming computer science graduate student at Columbia University, and will soon graduate from CUHK with a major in Computer Science and minor in Finance.

 I'm currently developing novel multi-armed bandit greedy algorithms and researching dynamic pricing models.
 I am also a former machine